-As mentioned above, employees who suffer harassment have specific remedies under the Equality Act if the harassment was related to a protected characteristic or was of a sexual nature.
-Normally, an employee can bring such a claim in an employment tribunal if they have suffered harassment on just one occasion.
+As mentioned above, workers who suffer harassment have specific claims under the Equality Act if the harassment was related to a protected characteristic or was of a sexual nature.
+Normally, a worker can bring such a claim in an employment tribunal if they have suffered harassment on just one occasion.

-The employer has a defence to claims of discriminatory harassment if it can show it has taken reasonably practicable steps to prevent the harassment.
-It is not enough merely to have an anti-harassment and bullying policy.
-Employers would be expected actively to follow their policy, train managers and staff on it and react promptly to any indication that an employee is being harassed.
-(See further below.)
+The employer has a defence to claims of discriminatory harassment if it can show it has taken all reasonable steps to prevent the harassment.
+It is not enough merely to have an antiharassment and bullying policy.
+Employers would be expected actively to follow their policy, train managers and staff on it and react promptly to any indication that someone is being harassed.
+(See further below).